viant/endly/README.md

 To execute action:
 1) workflow service looks up a service by id, in workflow manager registry.
 2) workflow service creates a new request for corresponding action on the selected service.
-3) Action.Request  is first expanded with context.State ($variable substitution), to converted to service request.
+3) Action.Request is expanded with context.State ($variable substitution) to be converted as actual structured service request.
-4) Context with its state it is passed into every action so that it can be modified for state control, future data substitution.
+4) Context with its state is passed into every action so that it can be modified for state controlm and future data substitution.
 5) Service executes Run method for provided action to return ServiceResponse